fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

   // As soon as we're listening for requests, let's work our magic fastify.server.on('listening', doMagic)

+  // You could also use the associated application hook for that
+  // fastify.addHook('onListen', doMagic)

   // Set up the placeholder for the magicKey fastify.decorate('magicKey', null)